 The basic purpose of Socks is to keep the feet warm and comfortable- it extends the life of your footwear by keeping it clean and away from direct contact with sweat and also keeps the feet clean inside your shoes (provided you regularly change the socks).
 The attractiveness of socks is the icing on the cake.

-There are many benefits to keeping the feet warm – even at night – not just when you wears shoes.
-According to this article the National Sleep Foundation recommends wearing a socks on the feet while you sleep to ensure a good night’s sleep.
+There are many benefits to keeping the feet warm – even at night – not just when you wear shoes.
+According to this article, the National Sleep Foundation recommends wearing socks on the feet while you sleep to ensure a good night’s sleep.

 - ACCORDING TO OCCASION

 - Dress socks